Leonardscripts/Node-projects/README.md

-# Responive WebApp with Portfolio
+# Responive WebApp with Portfolio &copy;

-# disclosed functionailty with ongoing projects
+# disclosed and Upcoming projects